o2346/pde/README.md

 ## What is this

-Automatically set up a personal computer like [Server provisioning](https://en.wikipedia.org/wiki/Provisioning#Server_provisioning).
+Configuration code like [Server provisioning](https://en.wikipedia.org/wiki/Provisioning#Server_provisioning), but this is for homebuild computer, or laptop I own.

 * ./provision
   * entry point